 Audio Bitrate: 128kbps or above

-Being one of the most versatile post-production tools preferred by many professional editors worldwide, Filmora9 comes with a variety of audio formats from all the three categories discussed above.
-Furthermore, Filmora9 also displays relevant information about each of the file types it offers.
+Being one of the most versatile post-production tools preferred by many professional editors worldwide, Filmora comes with a variety of audio formats from all the three categories discussed above.
+Furthermore, Filmora also displays relevant information about each of the file types it offers.

-The following table shows a list of formats and the details that Filmora9 supports:
+The following table shows a list of formats and the details that Filmora supports: